 Ross: Yeah, so managing up is critical, I think.
 So here you are.
 You as the founder or CEO have made those first three handfuls of sales.
 You didn’t need any marketing to do it.
 You just got to invest a lot of your money or your returns on hiring a marketing team.
 You’re looking to see the results of that, and you know it might not come immediately, but you want to know what return is.
 So there’s a few things marketers need to do to help manage up.
 You’ve got to set out a bit of a model as to how marketing is going to pay returns.
 For some businesses, that might be as simple as new leads in through the website.
 For other more evolved businesses, I think it’s going to be around how marketing and sales together are increasing or accelerating the sales opportunity pipeline or the revenue pipeline, and for other more product led tech companies, for example, it’s going to be about the number of users that are using the platform and how often and frequently they’re on that platform, metrics such as monthly active users, for example.

 Ross: So it’s critical for marketers to manage up.
-Now I’ve found that there’s a few tools that can help marketers to do this, but first let me share a kind of common scenario, is that you get your first two or three marketers and a small marketing budget, and the whole organization starts going, “You know what would be really cool is if we had a brochure that did this, or we participate in this event over here and we created a website for this thing over here, or we want to show off this feature of our product over here,” and everyone says, “Oh, we’ll just tell the marketing team to do it,” and start setting the priorities of the marketing team, and what often happens is the marketers get so busy with wanting to please others within the organization that they kind of get a lot done, but nothing to a deep level or detail and nothing which really ties together in terms of the campaign, and the results don’t show and ultimately marketing pays the price because those same people who are making the requests are saying, “Well why don’t we have more leads or more business coming in?”
+Now I’ve found that there’s a few tools that can help marketers to do this, but first let me share a kind of common scenario, is that you get your first two or three marketers and a small marketing budget, and the whole organisation starts going, “You know what would be really cool is if we had a brochure that did this, or we participate in this event over here and we created a website for this thing over here, or we want to show off this feature of our product over here,” and everyone says, “Oh, we’ll just tell the marketing team to do it,” and start setting the priorities of the marketing team, and what often happens is the marketers get so busy with wanting to please others within the organization that they kind of get a lot done, but nothing to a deep level or detail and nothing which really ties together in terms of the campaign, and the results don’t show and ultimately marketing pays the price because those same people who are making the requests are saying, “Well why don’t we have more leads or more business coming in?”

 Ross: So one of the things that the VP of marketing or the marketing lead has got to do is to kind of set out a road map.
 Just like a product team would have a roadmap of punctuality, the marketing team can have a roadmap of things they’re going to accomplish in each quarter and what their focus points are for the year.
 The second thing, and this comes from agile marketing that I think marketers have to do is set out a backlog of activity, just like a product team would have a backlog of feature or function requests and multiple things they’re prioritizing.
-Marketing is going to make all of the work that they’ve been asked to do and that they want to do public, and they’ve got to prioritize that backlog so other people can vest in it so that when that new request comes in, marketing can say, “That’s a really good idea.
+Marketing is going to make all of the work that they’ve been asked to do and that they want to do public, and they’ve got to prioritise that backlog so other people can vest in it so that when that new request comes in, marketing can say, “That’s a really good idea.
 We’re going to add that to our backlog, but I can tell you for the next three or four weeks we’re focusing on these other activities.
 So as we like your idea, I’m sorry.
-We might not be able to jump on it or prioritize it at this moment,” in order to protect marketing so they can get a collective cohesive campaign out the door.
+We might not be able to jump on it or prioritise it at this moment,” in order to protect marketing so they can get a collective cohesive campaign out the door.

 Ross: So managing up is really key.
 The good news is that managing down for a small team should be less hard.
 You only got a couple of people, you’re all in it together, managing down should be a lot easier.
 You’ve got to learn to set priorities together and to work as a team and to set some common goals.
 I think agile marketing framework does a great job of helping small marketing teams to kind of come together around common goals, but you shouldn’t have to worry about defining peoples’ objectives, just getting the marketing team together to find a common objective and go at it.